MonaNaamani/Programming-Notes/JavaScript.md

 if (hour < 10 || hour > 18 || isWeekend) {
   alert( 'The office is closed.' ); // it is the weekend}
 ```

-Given multiple OR’ed values:
+**Multiple OR’ed values**

 result = value1 || value2 || value3;
-The OR || operator does the following:

-Evaluates operands from left to right.
+The OR || operator evaluates operands from left to right.
 For each operand, converts it to boolean.
 If the result is true, stops and returns the original value of that operand.
 If all operands have been evaluated (i.e. all were false), returns the last operand.
 For instance:

 1. Getting the first truthy value from a list of variables or expressions